Financial incentives to promote employment of people with disabilities: when and how they work best

 Objectives of the study

-- Develop a map of the Canadian financial incentives (FIs) policy arena and the key stakeholders who engage in it, with details of the characteristics of program offerings and funds allocated
+- Develop a map of the FIs policy arena in Canada and the key stakeholders who engage in it, with details of the characteristics of program offerings and funds allocated

 - Undertake an international environmental scan of good practices in the use of FIs